aligeramy/Chladni-Frequency-Visualizer/README.md

 # Chladni Frequency Visualizer

 This project is a Chladni Frequency Visualizer built with plain HTML/JavaScript.
-It demonstrates the effects of various frequencies on visual patterns and simulates their relative effects on DNA bases.
-By adjusting parameters such as frequency, DNA height, amplitude, and damping, users can explore the relationship between sound frequencies and visualizations for fun.
+It demonstrates the relationship between sound frequencies and their visual (Chladni) patterns.

 _Note: This is purely for entertainment and visualization purposes.
 It is not based on scientific research or intended for scientific use._